computersarecool/willynolan.com/_posts/projects/2017-04-04-power-glove.md

 </p>

 <p>
-In order to combine the strengths of each of these hacked gloves I needed to fabricate my own PCB that would have the same form factor as the original Power Glove circuit board.
-You can see the finished circuit diagram and final board design in the second featured image.
-Once this was complete, adding a bluetooth module, accelerometer (for positional data) and using the Power Glove’s built-in bend sensors was a straightforward process.
+In order to combine the strengths of each version of these modified gloves I needed to fabricate my own PCB that would have the same form factor as the original Power Glove circuit board.
+The finished circuit diagram and final board design are shown in the second featured image.
+Once this was complete, adding a bluetooth module, accelerometer (for positional data) and accessing the Power Glove’s built-in bend sensors was a straightforward process.
 </p>

 <p>